 Strategic Messaging is a Priority

-The good news we can now do this with minimal headache or time, so we can use our time to focus on making strategic recommendations, updating our communication messages and winning more customers.
+The good news we can now do this with minimal headache or time with the help of a competitive communication audit, so we can use our time to focus on making strategic recommendations, updating our communication messages, and winning more customers.

 This article was originally published on July 25th, 2014.
 We’ve refreshed some of the details and screenshots to give you the most up-to-date information possible.